Please find a link to the Ecology Survey Calendar, JPEG image below and PDF hyper link for an better quality image.

 “Prompt payment is critical to the cash flow of every business, and especially to smaller businesses within the supply chain.
 But it is not just the timeliness of payment, though fast payment is always welcome, but rather the certainty of getting paid that is really important, and enables businesses to plan both for their short and longer term futures.

-commit to paying their suppliers within clearly defined terms, and commit also to ensuring there is a proper process for dealing with any issues that may arise.
+The Prompt Payment Code is about encouraging and promoting best practice between organisations and their suppliers.
+Signatories to the Code commit to paying their suppliers within clearly defined terms, and commit also to ensuring there is a proper process for dealing with any issues that may arise.
 This means that suppliers can build stronger relationships with their customers, safe in the knowledge that they will be paid, and confident that they are working with a business that values the service they deliver.
 Independent analysis by Experian suggests that current signatories to the Code represent over 60% of total UK supply chain value, so the Code is making a difference.

 Certainty on payment inspires confidence across the supply chain - confidence that stimulates investment and growth.
 This confidence is good for both suppliers and customers.”